Skip to main content

 • the null base type with nullness operator MINUS_NULL

 This is equivalent to the previous type.
-Tools may use the 2 interchangeably.
+Tools may use the two interchangeably.

 • the null base type with nullness operator UNION_NULL: the type of the null reference